maxprogram/grand-central-express/Readme.md

 All client-side javascript goes in the __/client__ directory.
 When a file is requested, it is compiled into a single JS file in the public __/javascripts__ directory.
 Other javascipt files can be required using `//= require` or `//= require_tree`, which will be compiled into the requested file.

 In the *development* environment, required JS files are concatenated and labeled as is.
+The GCE client-side library handles errors to return the correct file names and line numbers for debugging.

 In *production*, they are minified using UglifyJS.

 __/client/test.js__:
 ```js